sptejas96/F1_TelegramBot/README.md

 podman build -t f1bot .
 ```
 This will build the image as per the Container file present.
-This currently has a Red Har UBI 9 Minimal base filesystem and installs additional Python dependencies
+This currently has a Red Hat UBI 9 Minimal Image and installs additional Python dependencies

 5. Run the image in a container
 ```